AOL83/Remember-Me-By-Trade/README.md

 ## Structure
 ----

-The site will consist of a Home landing page with navigationbar and five sections,those sections consist of information on skills, service's and work history reputation with a contact form; with a thank you page which will only shows when the contact form has been completed and submitted:-
+The site will consist of a Home landing page with a navigation bar and five sections, those sections consist of information on skills, services, and work history reputation with a contact form; with a thank you page which will only show when the contact form has been completed and submitted:-

 <details>
 <summary>Desktop Wireframes</summary>